Lekesoldat/NTNU/TDT4110 - Informasjonsteknologi, grunnkurs/README.md

   <img src="./img/plankekjoring.jpg">
 </div>

 Used to be fairly easy, - as we say in norwegian: 'Plankekjøring'.
+Did not take this course at NTNU, but did some of the tasks as I was asked to help.
+Below you will find a cheat sheet I made for the subject.

 ---

-Did not take this course at NTNU, but did some of the tasks as I was asked to help.

 # ITGK - Python Cheat Sheet